wileyj/sips/sips/sip-000/sip-000-stacks-improvement-proposal-process.md

 - _Applications_.
 For proposals for standardized application protocols that interface with the Stacks blockchain.

+## Rider

+Define what a rider is and how to define
 ## SIP lifecycle

 The lifecycle of a SIP is summarized in the flow-chart below: